maellak/DIYiotServer/README.md

 ## How to Use It

 ### Download
 You can use the DIYiotServer code AS-IS!
-No need to build or recompile--just clone this repo and use the files in the `web` folder.
+No need to build or recompile -- just clone this repo and use the files in the `web` folder.

 Tree Example
 ```